 Applications open: 15th September 2023

-Applicants will be assessed for a place on the International Trainee Programme, commencing in Autumn 2026.Meet us
+Applicants will be assessed for a place on the International Training Programme, commencing in Autumn 2026.Meet us

-Watch our London Summer Internship Induction week 2023, where we welcomed over 100 Summer Interns from UK and Ireland for four days of interactive workshops, networking, social events and talks from our senior business leaders.
-Following these four days, our interns returned to complete two weeks of work experience in their retrospective offices, across two different practice groups.
+Watch our London Summer Internship Induction week 2023, where we welcomed over 100 Summer Interns from the UK and Ireland for four days of interactive workshops, networking, social events and talks from our senior business leaders.
+Following these four days, our interns returned to complete two weeks of work experience in their chosen office location, across two different practice groups.

 DLA Piper is proud to use the Rare Contextual Recruitment System (CRS).
-We will ask all applicants to complete a contextualised information survey, which is not mandatory.
+We will invite you to complete a contextualised information survey, which is not mandatory.
 The CRS allows us to understand each candidate’s achievements in the context that they have been gained.
-We understand that not all candidate’s achievements look the same on paper – and we want to recruit the best people, regardless of their background.
+We understand that not all candidate's achievements look the same on paper, and we want to recruit the best people, regardless of their background.